keram/refinerycms-snippets/readme.md

 ## Usage

 * Create Snippet on /refinery/snippets
-* -Add (in database table snippets_pages ;/ temporarily ) snippet to page-
+* Now you can attach snippet to page when you click Edit this page on `/refinery/pages`
-* Add something like this to:
+* Next add something like this to:

 `app/views/pages/show.html.erb`